PearSlayer/google-homepage/README.md

 # This is a google homepage project
-## idk what skills is he talking about, but may Allah have mercy on you and make you steadfast in the denn.
+## idk what skills is he talking about, but may Allah have mercy on you and make you steadfast in the deen.
 Ameen.